 “Lear finished the year with better than anticipated sales and earnings, reflecting improving industry conditions at the end of 2021,” said Ray Scott, Lear's President and Chief Executive Officer.
 “While we expect industry production volumes to improve in 2022, we are still facing uncertainties related to the COVID-19 pandemic, semiconductor shortages and inflationary pressures.
 I remain optimistic about Lear’s prospects as we have a very strong backlog of new business launching over the next three years.
 In addition, consumer demand remains extremely robust and industry inventory levels remain historically low, indicating that the auto industry is primed for a sustained recovery in production volumes.
 I am confident the strategic actions we are taking in both business segments will deliver profitable sales growth and superior value for our shareholders.”

 (in millions, except per share amounts)

-In the fourth quarter, global vehicle production increased by 2% compared to a year ago, with North America flat, Europe up 1% and China up 5%.
-Global production declined on a Lear sales-weighted basis(2) by approximately 2%.
+In the fourth quarter, global vehicle production decreased 13% compared to a year ago, with North America down 15%, Europe down 26% and China down 4%.
+For the third consecutive quarter, industry volumes were significantly impacted by semiconductor shortages.
+Global production decreased year-over-year on a Lear sales-weighted basis(2) by approximately 16%.

-Sales in the fourth quarter increased 9% year over year to $5.2 billion.
-Excluding the impact of foreign exchange and acquisitions, sales were up 6%, primarily reflecting the addition of new business.
-Sales growth over market in the fourth quarter was 8 percentage points, driven primarily by the impact of new business in both segments.
+Sales in the fourth quarter decreased 7% to $4.9 billion compared to a year ago.
+Excluding the impact of commodities, foreign exchange and acquisitions, sales were down 10%, reflecting decreased production on Lear platforms, partially offset by the addition of new business in both business segments.
+Sales growth over market for the fourth quarter was six percentage points, driven primarily by the impact of new business.

 Full Year Financial Results